 If you can't be trusted to not use your credit cards, cut them up.
 Think about this: $9,000 in credit card debt can take you 32 years to pay off and cost you $22,000 in interest if you pay just the minimum payment.
 Try to pay three times your minimum amount until it's paid off.
 Then put that amount of money toward your next priority.
 Don't use your credit card again unless you have the money to pay the balance off immediately.

+- Create emergency fund of $1,000.
 In case something unexpected happens, you'll have a backup plan.

 - Use your checking account for paying bills only.

+- Take out a set amount of cash each month for clothes, toys, and extras.
 Use only cash for these items.
 When it's gone, it's gone.
 No more cash and no more extras until the first of the month.

+- Challenge everything.
 Get into a re-engineering mindset where nothing is sacred.
 Do you really need to live in the house you live in?
 Can you downsize?
 Can you move to a less expensive apartment/neighborhood for a period of time?
 Do you really need that new vehicle?
 Do your kids really need to have name brand clothing?
 If you really want your children in private school, make a choice to cut out the extras.
 You do what you have to do.
 Every time you spend money, think about what it's going toward and whether it would feel better to have that cash in a savings account.
 Marble counter tops look great in your home, but how would it feel to have that $19,000 in your pocket instead?

+- Stay away from payday lenders.
 If they're living in your pockets, there's never going to be a penny left over for you or your family.

+- Stay away from home equity loans.
 There are no options for dealing with a home equity loan other than pay it or lose the house.
 It's not worth the risk.